HolmesProcessing/gsoc_relationship/README.md

   Domain -> Domain | 1.
 Domain -> Malware -> Domain </br> 2.
 Domain -> IP -> Domain </br> 3.
 Domain -> Malware -> Malware -> Domain (optional)
   Domain -> IP | 1.
 Domain -> Malware -> IP </br> 2.
 Domain -> Domain -> IP </br> 3.
 Domain -> IP -> IP
-  IP | All IP final relationships are similar to Domain Final relationships *Table 1: Definitions for Final relationships*
+  IP | All IP final relationships are similar to Domain Final relationships

-The direct relationships can be retrieved directly from primary relationships.
-It is obviously that column:Final relationship is same to column:Direct relationship, so they are merged into one column.

-The indirect relationships need other artefact as intermediary to transfer relationship.
+*Table 1: Definitions for Final relationships*

 ## Storage and Schema